thomasx-0/thomasx-0/README.md

 - 👋 Hi, I’m @thomasx-0
-- 👀 I’m interested in C++
+- 👀 I’m interested in Ray Tracing engines related to optical engineering tools
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++, Zemax, OpticStudio
-- 💞️ I’m looking to collaborate on Open Source Projects related to C++
+- 💞️ I’m looking to collaborate on Open Source Projects related to Optical Engineering and C++ tools
 - 📫 How to reach me at https://www.linkedin.com/in/thomaspennant/

 <!---